Update: April 28, 2021

 After signing with the Houston SaberCats, Jeremy opted out of the contract for the 2021 MLR season due to the covid-19 pandemic risks.
 The circumstances have changed with many adults in the U.S. being vaccinated, so he has joined the team.

-The Houston SaberCats signed Jeremy Lenaerts through the 2022 Major League Rugby season, plus a one year option.
-The 27-year-old lock (28 in November) is 6’4″ and 260lbs.
+The Houston SaberCats signed Jeremy Lenaerts through the 2022 Major League Rugby season, plus a one-year option.
+The 28-year-old lock is 6’4″ and 260lbs.

 Jeremy played for three years with the Seattle Seawolves.
-In 2020 he played in all five matches during the truncated regular season, starting twice.
-In 2019, he played 572 minutes in 15 matches, starting 6 times, had 2 tries, 62 carries for 285 meters and made 115 tackles.
+In 2020 he played 251 minutes in all five matches, starting twice, during the truncated regular season.
+In 2019, he played 572 minutes in 15 matches, starting 6 times, had 2 tries, 62 carries for 285 meters, and made 115 tackles.
 In 2018 he played 228 minutes in 5 matches, starting 3 times.